sancheza/financial-analytics/README.md

 > - requests
 > - python-dotenv

-### get_bond_yield
+### bond_market_analyzer
-This script fetches current Treasury yields from the FRED (Federal Reserve Economic Data) API.
-It supports various maturities including Treasury Bills (4W, 8W, 13W, etc.) and Treasury Notes/Bonds (2Y, 5Y, 10Y, 20Y, 30Y).
+This script analyzes Treasury bonds from the secondary market.
+It parses input data (CUSIP, price, yield) and calculates various metrics including Yield to Maturity (YTM) using the Bond Equivalent Yield (BEY) method.

 > **Dependencies**
 > - Python 3.10 or later
+> - Standard library only (uses calculate_YTW module)

+### bond_market_analyzer_viewer
+This script reads treasury bond data from a JSON file and displays it in a well-formatted table.
+It's used to visualize data generated by other bond analytics tools.

+> **Dependencies**
+> - Python 3.10 or later
-> - requests
+> - Standard library only

 ### bond_return_calc
 This script calculates the total return for Treasury bonds.
 It uses the Newton-Raphson method to compute yield and accounts for settlement dates, coupon payments, and semi-annual compounding.